-- 4.SS.2.1.1 Use geographic skills to collect, analyze, interpret, and communicate data.
-(442.01a) - 4.SS.2.1.2 Show on a map of the world the continents, oceans, landforms, poles, hemispheres, equator, and prime meridian.
-(442.01b) - 4.SS.2.1.3 Use a number/letter grid to find specific locations on a map of Idaho.
-(442.01c) - 4.SS.2.1.4 Describe the physical regions of Idaho and identify major natural resources.
+- 4.SS.2.1.1 Use geographic skills to collect, analyze, interpret, and communicate data. - 4.SS.2.1.2 Show on a map of the world the continents, oceans, landforms, poles, hemispheres, equator, and prime meridian in relation to Idaho.

+- 4.SS.2.1.3 Use a number/letter grid to find specific locations on a map of Idaho. - 4.SS.2.1.4 Describe the physical regions of Idaho, and identify major natural resources.